 Nuts and your heart: Eating nuts for heart health

-Eating nuts as part of a healthy diet can be good for your heart.
-Nuts, which contain unsaturated fatty acids and other nutrients, are a great snack food, too.
-They're inexpensive, easy to store and easy to pack when you're on the go.
+Eating nuts as part of a healthy diet may be good for your heart.
+Nuts contain unsaturated fatty acids and other nutrients.
+And they're a great snack food — inexpensive, easy to store and easy to pack when you're on the go.

 Can eating nuts help your heart?

-What's in nuts that's thought to be heart healthy?
+What's in nuts that might make them heart healthy?

 Besides being packed with protein, most nuts contain at least some of these heart-healthy substances: